EXCLUSIVE: Aneke Rune – “Raising a champion” #2

 As a child, Holger Rune wanted to be Federer

 When he was a child, Holger Rune didn’t want to be fireman or policeman, like others.
 He wanted to be Roger Federer.
-In Denmark, he was considered like a “freak” and his family decided to move to London, then to France, at the Mouratoglou academy, to be at the right place for him.
+In Denmark, he was considered like a “freak” and his family decided to help the young player to achieve his dream and to travel internationnaly.

 “It’s difficult to be the only one in Denmark with that big dream.
 And no one around him understands what is going on.
 So, he’s a freak in Denmark.
 He’s not like the others.
 He doesn’t want to be like the others.
 When we have been home for a week, he’s like: ‘When do we leave?
 Now I’ve been enough in Denmark.
 I want to go back to where I belong.’He sees himself in the tennis world.
 He likes being in an environment where there are people like him.
 And being in London or being at the Mouratoglou Academy then, he’s not a freak anymore.
 Then, he’s one of the guys.“